WARP-LAB/WARP-GUIDES-WEBPACK/03-file-loading/readme.md

 ---
 # Loading files

-Now let us add some images to source.
+Add some images to source.
 Have `my-small-image.jpg` below 20 KB. [helper](https://picsum.photos/200/200/)
 Have `my-large-image.jpg` at about 50 KB. [helper](https://picsum.photos/600/600/)
 Have `my-js-image.jpg`. [helper](https://picsum.photos/200/200/)
 See `media/images` dir in this repo where images are already prepared.
-Copy `images` directory contents to `src/images`.
+Copy `media/images` directory contents to `src/images`.

 Loaders
 [file-loader](https://github.com/webpack-contrib/file-loader)